thom-bahm/Gerstner-waves-UE4/Ideas.md

-# Place to think about what to do and how/if I should to do it.
+# Place to think about what to do and how/if I should do it.

 **(BS)** = Brainstorm / unreliabale and likely to change
 ## Game Ideas: